Alcoholic liver disease is a spectrum of liver injury caused by heavy and prolonged alcohol use, ranging from simple fatty liver to frank cirrhosis.

 The risk of developing cirrhosis is increased by coexisting hepatitis C virus infection

-Pathogenesis Alcoholic Liver Disease
+Pathogenesis of Alcoholic Liver Disease

-For the development of alcoholic hepatitis, fibrosis and cirrhosis, production of toxic metabolites c during the conversion of acetaldehyde to acetate may be responsible.
-In addition, immune reaction to liver cells altered by alcohol may also be involved.
+For the development of alcoholic hepatitis, fibrosis and cirrhosis, the production of toxic metabolites c during the conversion of acetaldehyde to acetate may be responsible.
+In addition, the immune reaction to liver cells altered by alcohol may also be involved.